alfredamboka/htsl/README.md

 - Python Framework >> Django

-- For backend development - we use VanillaJs, CSS3, and HTML5.
+- For frontend development - we use VanillaJs, CSS3, and HTML5.

 ## Component / Apps